achromik/skygate-app/README.md

 ### Redux DevTools

 Default Redux Devtools Monitor is hidden.
 Key combination that toggles the dock visibility is `ctrl+v`.
-Key combination that toggles the dock visibility is `ctrl+q`.
+Key combination that toggles the dock position is `ctrl+q`.

 &nbsp;